 Can I share with you the letter I sent out last night to students?
 Whatever path you’re on, I hope you dream big.
 I’ll be encouraging our kids to do that throughout the day of competition.

-But I don’t want my debaters to just win, I want them to be champions.
-The ones who end up on top (like many of our alumni) are in this for bigger reasons than winning.
+I don’t want my debaters to just win, I want them to be champions.
+The ones who end up on top are in this for bigger reasons than winning.
 Funny how that happens.
-You surrender the competitive spirit and replace it with a love for the activity and for your fellow competitors, and you end up victorious.

 It seems like everyone under the sun wants to give to young people.
 But if we’re honest with ourselves, most of us don’t do much at all.
 We may believe in education and the youth and all that, but we don’t actually do anything.